DiceDB/dice/README.md

 Once `air` is installed you can verify the installation using the command `air -v`

-To run the DiceDB for local development:
+To run the live DiceDB server for local development:

 ```sh
 $ git clone https://github.com/dicedb/dice